mrcrowl/vscode-easy-less/README.md

     > // main: master.less
     > ```

- 4. How do I supress the compilation of a single less file?
+ 4. How do I suppress the compilation of a single less file?

     > Set `out` to false (or null) in a comment at the top of the .less file:
     >